 The researcher agrees with the research findings which relate corporate culture to profitability.
-Organizations with strong corporate cultures have high profitability ratios than those with a weaker corporate culture.
-Profitability of an organization is an indicator of organizational performance.
+Organizations with strong corporate cultures have higher profitability ratios than those with a weaker corporate culture.
+The profitability of an organization is an indicator of organizational performance.